-The moisturiser is extremely important for people with combination skin (and oily skin as well I guess), since the cleanser dries up our skin, and if you don’t hydrate it afterwards, the skin itself will compensate it by producing extra sebum as a result, meaning that your skin will look even shinier during the day, hardly what you want.
+The moisturiser is extremely important for people with combination skin (and oily skin as well I guess), since the cleanser dries up our skin, and if you don’t hydrate it afterwards, the skin itself will compensate by producing extra sebum as a result, meaning that your skin will look even shinier during the day, hardly what you want.
 The SPF (Sun Protection Factor) is also very important, since the damages that UV rays can do to your skin are many.
-In some Countries Nivea doesn’t market the SPF50 model, so just go for the SPF30 one instead, the extra protection between the two is not that huge (welcome again to the “ever diminishing returns”).
-Also, some products you use as part of the evening routine may require you to wear SPF the day after.
+In some Countries Nivea doesn’t market the SPF50 model, hence just go for the SPF30 one instead, the extra protection between the two is not that huge (welcome again to the concept of “ever-diminishing returns”).
+Also, some of the products you use as part of the evening routine may require you to wear SPF the day after.

 How often?
 When I can be bothered.

 Here I prefer not to provide any brand recommendation.
-I have a favourite one, which is not Clarins Men, nor Nivea, nor Clinique Men, and nor the like, but feel free to try different models by different brands yourself.
-The price target can get quite high with this routine, since here we enter the real of the “anti-age” products.
+I have a favourite one, which is not Clarins Men, nor Nivea, nor Clinique Men, nor other similarly priced brands, but feel free to try different models by different brands yourself.
+The price target can get quite high with this routine, since here we enter the realm of the “anti-age” products.